Glass Tower (video game): Critical receptions

-TouchArcade Review gave Glass Tower 3 rank of 3.5 stars with conclusion:
+TouchArcade Review gave Glass Tower 3 a rank of 3.5 stars with conclusion:

 Whether you've played a Glass Tower game before or are new to the series and looking for a new puzzler, Glass Tower 3 should be a title worth looking into.
 It's taken the success from earlier games, incorporated a ton of requested features, and then fleshed it out with enough new levels to keep you busy for quite some time.
 Physics-based puzzles aren't for everyone, and this game certainly won't change your mind if you're not a fan.
 However, if you're looking for something new, Glass Tower 3 looks to be a clear choice to check out.

 Apps Games Review said "Glass Tower 3+ is a very fun, addictive game that can be learned in seconds and enjoyed instantly.
 It starts off very simple to allow players to have a good time, and gets challenging later on without becoming frustrating.
 It's a must download game for those who enjoy puzzles or who just want some quick enjoyment on the go", and gave the game 4.5 stars.

 AppSafari gave GT2 2.5 stars, writing "Glass Tower 2 is a great way to stretch your mind without losing any sweat, but for a more extensive puzzle game, you may have to fork over the extra cash".
 CommonSenseMedia rated the game 4 out of 5 stars, commenting "If you overlook the sneaky pricing on GLASS TOWER 2, it's a really great puzzle app.
 You are presented with stacks of differently-shaped glass blocks, and you must eliminate all the blue blocks (by tapping and shattering them) without letting any of the red blocks fall and break.
 It's an incredibly simple concept, but it's [sic] simplicity makes it addictive (which makes you all the more eager to buy the additional levels).